 The kids and I see these colorful California poppies growing all around where we live.
 And we just can’t help taking a few quick photos almost every time we come across them.
 They are impossible to resist!

 As I was looking over some of our flower photos, I was inspired to create a fun flower craft for kids as a part of the Sunshine Kids California blog hop.
 (Be sure to check out all the California inspired posts at the end of this post.)
 Because the interesting shape and vibrant color of the California poppy are what stand out to me, I really wanted to focus on those elements in the craft.
 I decided that sculpting the petals would really let children experience the shape of the flower.
 And because the color of the California poppy is so appealing, why not encourage children to try to create just the right color by mixing paint.
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 California Poppy Flower Craft for Kids